 With numerous companies already supplying to the automotive industry and two of the largest OEM parts suppliers, ZF and GKN Driveline, Catawba County is are well-suited to Automotive Parts Manufacturing.
-There are over 3,900 workers employed by auto parts suppliers in Catawba County alone.
-The average wage for Transportation Equipment Manufacturing is Catawba County is 68% of the national average and 82% of the North Carolina average.
+There are over 4,300 workers employed by motor vehicle and auto parts suppliers within a 45-minute drive time of Catawba County.
+The average wage for Transportation Equipment Manufacturing in Catawba County is 63% of the national average and 78% of the North Carolina average.
 Please view our Automotive Manufacturing Fact Sheet to learn more.

 Catawba County's recruitment of Food Processing is bolstered by an identical focus by the State of North Carolina.
-There are over 64,500 employees working in food manufacturing in North Carolina and 2,600 of those are employed in the Hickory M.S.A.
+There are over 57,000 employees working in food manufacturing in North Carolina and over 3,000 of those are employed within a 45-minute drive time of Catawba County.
 Several food processing and logistics companies have a long history in Catawba County.
 An abundant water supply is available for processing operations and the network of processing and packaging suppliers, as well as distribution and cold storage facilities make Catawba County an excellent location for Food Processing.
 Please view our Food Processing Fact Sheet to learn more.

 Textiles have a long history in Catawba County.
 Like many areas, Catawba's early industrial economy was largely made up of textile mills.
 The Catawba River provided a readily available, abundant water supply and many textile products were manufactured in Catawba County beginning with yarn and including sock, hosiery, and bedding.
 In the early part of the century, many of these textile factories moved their operations out of the country.
 With companies producing both wovens and nonwovens for a variety of applications, the textile industry still thrives in Catawba County.
-Please view our Advanced Textiles Fact Sheet to learn more
+Read this case study about textile manufacturing in Catawba County.
+Also, please view our Advanced Textiles Fact Sheet to learn more.

 |Advanced Textiles in Catawba County|